amaanmajeed/Smart-Home-Automation/README.md

-## Smart-Home-Automation

-The Home Automation System was made with Arduino based microcontroller Node-MCU coupled with a relay board and a few jumper cables.
-To top everything the output is presented in a way that shows how to project works and how the appliances can turn on/off according to the instruction we give to it.
+# Smart Home Automation

+The Smart Home Automation system is a project that allows you to control appliances in your home using a microcontroller and a relay board.
+It can also be integrated with Amazon Alexa for voice control.

-# Components
+## Components

-+ Node-MCU
+- Node-MCU microcontroller
-+ Relay Board
+- Relay board
-+ Jumper Wires
+- Jumper wires
-+ Micro USB Cable
+- Micro USB cable
-+ Switches
+- Switches
-+ Amazon Alexa (Optional)
+- Amazon Alexa (optional)

-# List of inputs / Output
+## Setup

-+ Gather around all the components in the list
+1. Gather all the components listed above.
-+ Go to the web browser and search for the latest tasmota firmware
-+ Download the “tasmota.bin” file and the tasmota software itself
+2. Download the latest Tasmota firmware and software from the web.
-+ Open the software and plug your microcontroller to your computer
+3. Connect the microcontroller to your computer and open the Tasmota software.
-+ Press refresh in Select Port menu, it would automatically select the port for the board
+4. Select the correct port for the board in the "Select Port" menu and choose the "self-resetting device" option.
-+ Select the “self-resetting device” option
-+ Upload the file and click the button which says “Tasmotize!”
+5. Upload the Tasmota firmware file and click the "Tasmotize!" button.
-+ Wait for it to upload then press on “Send config”
-+ Enter your Wi-Fi Credentials and press save
+6. After the firmware has been uploaded, click the "Send config" button and enter your Wi-Fi credentials.
-+ Wait for about 5 to 10 seconds and press on “Get IP”
+7. Wait for 5-10 seconds and click the "Get IP" button.
-+ Copy the IP-Address for the field
-+ Open your browser and paste the IP-Address you copied
+8. Copy the IP address and paste it into your web browser.
-+ Go to Configuration -> Configure Module -> select Generic (0) from the Module type
+9. Go to the Configuration menu and select "Configure Module".
+Choose the "Generic (0)" option from the Module type.
-+ Click on save, Go to main Menu
+10. Save the configuration and go to the main menu.
-+ Go to Configuration -> Configure Module -> and select the pins mentioned in 2.2.2
+11. In the Configuration menu, select "Configure Module" again and choose the pins mentioned in the instructions.
-+ Press save and go to Main Menu
+12. Save the configuration and go back to the main menu.

-#  Setting up Alexa:

-+ Go to Configure -> Configure Other -> Enter the Project name / Switch names
-+ In Emulation select Hue Bridge and press save
-+ Open your Amazon Alexa app and add devices
-+ Follow the procedure in the app and you would be prompted with 4 devices
-+ Set them up through the app